misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

 **&#167; Task:**  **Determine if the sensor means for the day are different, and if that difference is _statistically significant_.**

-Before we get started, you will already realized there are many more data points across more community sensors than government sensors.
+Before we get started, you will already realize there are many more data points across community sensors than government sensors.
 This imbalance must be taken into account.
 You will only have 95 data points for the government sensors and many thousands of data points from non-government (community) sensors.